 On a technical side of things, you’ll need to link a person’s 1-on-1 to a recurring 1-on-1 in your Google or Office calendar.
 This way, a new note will be created for every instance of the meeting.

+These are collaborative notes that are not tied to a calendar event.
 It’s more like a shared note.
 We recommend using Shared Streams for group projects, keeping track of group/company goals, and creating process checklists.

 These streams can be found on the Home Panel under Other Streams.
 Your Shared Streams are the ones with the multiple person icon on the left hand side.